build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 ![Chat With Amazon Bedrock](imagenes/chat_with_amazon_bedrock.jpg)

-[InvokeModelWithResponseStream](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_InvokeModelWithResponseStream.html) is usging to invoke the Amazon Bedrock model to run inference using the prompt and inference parameters provided in the request body.
+[InvokeModelWithResponseStream](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_InvokeModelWithResponseStream.html) is used to invoke the Amazon Bedrock model to run inference using the prompt and inference parameters provided in the request body.

 ``` Javascript
 const session = await fetchAuthSession()